 A defined-contribution pension plan is a form of retirement plan where the employee or the employer and in some cases both of them make significant amount of contributions and that too on frequent basis with a motive to enable employees to save a decent amount of money for his retirement period and allow him to leave with utmost level of dignity in his or her retirement phase.

-Defined contribution pension plan can be regarded as a sort of a retirement plan in which an employee contributes a decent amount of his salary and his employer too makes an equal contribution.
-It enables an employee to save a decent amount of money for his retirement years which means he can live with dignity in his retirement age without having the need to depend on others for financial help.
+A defined contribution pension plan can be regarded as a sort of a retirement plan in which an employee contributes a decent amount of his salary, and his employer, too, makes an equal contribution.
+It enables an employee to save a decent amount of money for his retirement years, which means he can live with dignity in his retirement age without having the need to depend on others for financial help.

 How does it Work?